* Translated by AI

 *This content was translated by AI.

-Munetaka Murakami of the Chicago White Sox hit a go-ahead three-run home run over the right-field fence in the bottom of the 7th inning with no outs and runners on second and third bases at the 2026 MLB regular-season home game against the Los Angeles Angels at Rate Field in Chicago, Illinois, USA, on the 28th (Korean time). /AFPBBNews=NEWS1
+Munetaka Murakami of the Chicago White Sox hit a go-ahead three-run home run over the right-field fence in the bottom of the 7th inning with no outs and runners on second and third bases at a 2026 MLB regular-season home game against the Los Angeles Angels at Rate Field in Chicago, Illinois, USA, on the 28th (Korean time). /AFPBBNews=NEWS1

-Munetaka Murakami of the Chicago White Sox hit a go-ahead three-run home run over the right-field fence in the bottom of the 7th inning with no outs and runners on second and third bases at the 2026 MLB regular-season home game against the Los Angeles Angels at Rate Field in Chicago, Illinois, USA, on the 28th (Korean time). /AFPBBNews=NEWS1
+Munetaka Murakami of the Chicago White Sox hit a go-ahead three-run home run over the right-field fence in the bottom of the 7th inning with no outs and runners on second and third bases at a 2026 MLB regular-season home game against the Los Angeles Angels at Rate Field in Chicago, Illinois, USA, on the 28th (Korean time). /AFPBBNews=NEWS1

 Japanese slugger Munetaka Murakami (26, Chicago White Sox) reclaimed the top spot in home runs across Major League Baseball with a massive arc just three days later.